Read the post in: 繁體中文

 Creamy chocolate ganache plus soft cookie dough, this no-bake Vegan Cookie Dough Bars is a satisfying and (uncommonly) wholesome dessert that I would like to make every week!

-Vegan Chocolate Ganache Cookie Dough Bars
+- Vegan Chocolate Ganache Cookie Dough Bars (No-bake)

 Story behind these Chocolate Ganache Cookie Dough Bars